-You are cordially invited to attend the 2021 annual meeting of stockholders of Pieris Pharmaceuticals, Inc. to be held at 8:00 a.m., Eastern Time, on Friday, June 25, 2021.
+You are cordially invited to attend the 2023 annual meeting of stockholders of Pieris Pharmaceuticals, Inc. to be held at 8:00 a.m., Eastern Time, on Wednesday, June 21, 2023.
 This year's annual meeting will be a virtual meeting held over the Internet.
-You will be able to attend the annual meeting, vote and submit your questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/PIRS2021 and entering your 16-digit control number located on your Important Notice Regarding the Availability of Proxy Materials or proxy card.
+You will be able to attend the annual meeting, vote and submit your questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/PIRS2023 and entering your 16-digit control number located on your Important Notice Regarding the Availability of Proxy Materials or proxy card.

-Details regarding the meeting, the business to be conducted at the meeting, and information about Pieris Pharmaceuticals, Inc. that you should consider when you vote your shares are described in the accompanying proxy statement.
+Details regarding the meeting, the business to be conducted at the meeting and information about Pieris Pharmaceuticals, Inc. that you should consider when you vote your shares are described in the accompanying proxy statement.
 Whether you plan to attend or not, we urge you to vote by proxy to ensure that your shares will be represented and voted at the meeting and that a quorum is present.

-At the annual meeting, stockholders will be asked to (i) elect two people to our Board of Directors, each to serve until the 2024 annual meeting of stockholders, (ii) approve an amendment of our 2020 Employee, Director and Consultant Equity Incentive Plan to add 2,250,000 additional shares for issuance under that plan, (iii) ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021, (iv) approve, on an advisory basis, the compensation of our named executive officers as disclosed in the accompanying proxy statement, and (v) transact any other business that may properly come before the 2021 annual meeting of stockholders.
-The Board of Directors recommends the election of the two nominees for director and approval of each of the other proposals.
+At the annual meeting, stockholders will be asked to (i) elect three people to our Board of Directors, each to serve until the 2026 annual meeting of stockholders, (ii) approve an amendment of our 2020 Employee, Director and Consultant Equity Incentive Plan, as amended, to add 6,000,000 additional shares for issuance under that plan, (iii) approve our 2023 Employee Stock Purchase Plan, (iv) ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, (v) approve, on an advisory basis, the compensation of our named executive officers as disclosed in the accompanying proxy statement, and (vi) transact any other business that may properly come before the 2023 annual meeting of stockholders or any adjournment of the 2023 annual meeting of stockholders.
+The Board of Directors recommends the election of the three nominees for director and approval of each of the other proposals.

-Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to our stockholders over the Internet.
+Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to most of our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about April 29, 2021, we intend to begin sending to our stockholders an Important Notice Regarding the Availability of Proxy Materials, or the Notice, containing instructions on how to access our proxy statement for our 2021 annual meeting of stockholders and our 2020 annual report to stockholders.
+On or about April 28, 2023, we intend to begin sending to our stockholders an Important Notice Regarding the Availability of Proxy Materials, or the Notice, containing instructions on how to access our proxy statement for our 2023 annual meeting of stockholders and our 2022 annual report to stockholders.
 The Notice also provides instructions on how to vote online, how to access the virtual annual meeting and how to receive a paper copy of the proxy materials by mail.